 This strategy addresses housing choices in lower scale neighbourhoods, and in transition areas near Town Centres and Urban Villages.
-It recommends both small scale infill, such as laneway homes and suites in duplexes, and medium scale infill, such as triplexes, fourplexes, cottage clusters,\ townhouses, rowhomes, and low-rise apartments.
+It recommends both small scale infill, such as laneway homes and suites in duplexes, and medium scale infill, such as triplexes, fourplexes, cottage clusters, townhouses, rowhomes, and low-rise apartments.

+73% of Burnaby's land area is designated for single family homes or duplexes.
+The value of these properties has skyrocketed in recent years, making them unattainable for many households.
 Currently, buildings with three or more housing units can only be built in multi-family zone districts.
 This strategy will allow us to consider new areas for small multiplexes.

-\Cottage clusters are groups of small detached homes located on a single lot, typically arranged around a central garden, and with a shared parking area.
+Cottage clusters are groups of small detached homes located on a single lot, typically arranged around a central garden, and with a shared parking area.
 The cottages may be strata or rental units.

-- · Multi-generational families
+- Multi-generational families

+- Households that are downsizing

+- Homeowners seeking a "mortgage helper"

-- · Renters wanting to live in lower
+- Renters wanting to live in lower density neighbourhoods

+- First-time homebuyers

-Many owners of single family homes rent rooms or secondary suites as "mortgage with parents, adult children, or other relatives.
-Allowing laneway
+Many owners of single family homes rent rooms or secondary suites as "mortgage helpers" or share their homes with parents, adult children, or other relatives.
+Allowing laneway homes, suites in duplexes, and small multiplexes will give homeowners and renters more options.